-Drilling automation is a fast emerging technology that is now recognized as a game changer in oil and gas drilling operations.
-This Drilling Systems Automation Roadmap Industry Initiative, launched in 2013 as an all volunteer organization, is creating a Drilling Automation Roadmap to communicate the current state and expected development of Drilling Systems Automation (DSA) through 2025.
+Drilling Systems Automation (DSA) is a fast emerging technology now recognized as a game changer in oil and gas drilling operations.
+This Drilling Systems Automation Roadmap Industry Initiative, launched in 2013 as an all volunteer organization, has created a draft DSA Roadmap Report to communicate the current state and expected development of Drilling Systems Automation (DSA) through 2025.

 The time has come for such a drilling automation roadmap as corroborated by the DNV Technology Outlook 2015 which stated under Oil and Gas: ‘automated drilling technology is expected to reduce drilling time and cost by 30-50% compared with a conventional rig.
 This will make more wells economically feasible, enabling drilling of smaller targets and adding a higher number of infill production wells.
 The implications of automation will be felt throughout the performance of drilling operations, as automated rigs will change the roles of the different parties involved: rig owner, service companies, and the operator.’